Finetundra/Tundras-Toasters/Server Quote Book.md

 >Windsage: [playing dark souls 1] When my character gets hurt it sounds like he is taking the biggest relief of his life."

 ***

+>Finetundra: I spend so much time trying to break Windows it's a wonder my desk isn't covered in glass.

+***